rxsrio/rxsrio/README.md

 English is my second language, and I have a strong command of the Portuguese language, both written and spoken, as well as an intermediate level of Spanish.
 I'm always eager to learn new languages; currently, I'm studying Spanish more intensively, and I'm also exploring French, Italian, and German.

-I have experience in coordination, in-person and phone sales, customer service, conflict resolution, operational, and administrative roles.
-In addition to practical knowledge, I have completed high school and taken supplementary courses to enhance my resume.

 ## Skills